 It’s not easy, but so worth it as you can swim under the waterfall and there are secret hot springs at the top!

-If you’re hungry afterward, stop in to Rick Rock Cafe & Bar on the road just before the falls.
+If you’re hungry afterward, stop into Rick Rock Cafe & Bar on the road just before the falls.
 They’ve got a gorgeous view and delicious food.

 Time required: 10-15 -minutes each way if you’re just going to the viewing platform.
 Add at least an hour more each way if you’re bouldering to the pools.

-2. Emerald Pool Falls Dominica
+2. Emerald Pool Dominica

 Emerald Pool is a short rainforest walk on a well-maintained trail to a waterfall.
-It’s just 15-minutes to the viewing platform, where you’ll see the 40-foot waterfall that feeds into a gorgeous, clear emerald pool of water.
+It’s just 15 minutes to the viewing platform, where you’ll see the 40-foot waterfall that feeds into a gorgeous, clear emerald pool of water.
 It’s easy to access the water, so jump in for a refreshing dip.

-Time required: 15-minutes each way.
+Time required: 15 minutes each way.

 3. Jacko Falls